0gga/AsyncNFCServer/readme.md

 ### **Syntax**<br>

+_**To make the CLI commands parseable, they must be syntactically correct:**_
 CLI command arguments must always be seperated by a single space,
-and must never have any trailing spaces i.e.
+and must never have any trailing spaces:
+`newUser ogga 3`

+Names must be either snake_case or camelCase:
+`newUser ooga_booga 3`
-`newUser 0gga 3`
+`newUser oogaBooga 3`
+The CLI parser will look for both and ensure all entries are removed.

 ### **Cmdlets**<br>